Principles & Practice of Engineering Exam

 Registering for the PE Exam

-The exam is offered each April and October with registration opening about 4 months before.
-We will post exam dates and the registration form on the website then.
+The exam is administered year-round with the exception of some disciplines only once per year.
 Once we have processed your request, we will email you instructions on how to register with NCEES.

 Writing the Principles and Practice of Engineering Exam requires paying an administration fee to APEGA at the time of registration (non-refundable after the exam deadline has passed).
 Once your request has been processed, you will be emailed instructions on how to register with NCEES.